You just launched your website, now what?

 The worst thing you can do is nothing

 It looks like a lot and in many ways it is.
 Creating and publishing a new website is really just the start of a successful and impactful or profitable digital presence.
-You might not tick off everything in this list, but that’s ok.
-The worst thing you can do is nothing.
-Consider the minimum you can do to keep your site working well and you’ll still reap the rewards.
+You might not tick off everything in this list and that’s ok.
+Every little helps.

 Learn